Last Updated : 30-May-2023

 2) A Good Dashboard Informs The User With A Story

 Dashboards are the face of the analytics application.
 The ones that tell a story are the easiest to comprehend.
 Such dashboards give a seamless experience to the user and encourage conversation.
 They are easy to navigate and deliver an impact.
-For making the information easy to comprehend, it should be presented with an inverted pyramid structure.
+To make the information easy to comprehend, it should be presented with an inverted pyramid structure.
 Include the most important information at the top.

 3) The Ideal Dashboard Has A Minimalistic Design